 Studying while working might seem like an impossible task.
 Nevertheless, the financial control that comes with being employed while you study will be of great benefit as you strive to reach your full potential.

-Finding a balance between your working commitments and studies can be a challenge, but with the rising cost of tuition fees and other training costs, maintaining financial control over your future is vital to starting or continuing a successful career.
-Being able to study alongside holding down a job can be extremely rewarding but requires self-discipline and a suitable support network around you.
+Finding a balance between your working commitments and studies can be a challenge.
+But with the rising cost of tuition fees and other training costs, maintaining financial control over your future is vital to starting a new career or continuing a successful one.
+Being able to study while holding down a job can be extremely rewarding, but it requires high levels of self-discipline and a suitable support network around you.

-Additionally, the job market is so flooded with degrees, having work experience under your belt has become just as important.
-Getting that work experience whilst you’re studying could get you 3 or 4 years ahead of other applicants.
+Additionally, the current job market is so flooded with degrees that having work experience under your belt has become just as important.
+Getting that work experience while you’re studying could push you three or four years ahead of other applicants.

 Finding Time to Study

 It’s a bit of a catch-22 situation: working longer hours allows us to earn more money.
 But studying gives us a better chance of finding a higher-paid job or a promotion within our current company.

 The key, therefore, is to strike a balance between our work commitments and learning.
 Here are some tips to help you manage your studying whilst working full time: